Quick/Nimble/CONTRIBUTING.md

   1.1, issue a pull request against the `swift-1.1` branch.
 The master branch supports Swift 1.2.
 Travis CI will only pass for pull requests issued against the `swift-1.1` branch.
+- If you're making a configuration change, make sure to edit both the xcode project and the podspec file.

 ### Style Conventions